CivIcenia/civicenia.github.io/README.md

 ## Updating the Site

-You either locally host and edit the site, or use the NetlifyCMS dashboard.
+You either locally host and edit the site, or use the DecapCMS dashboard.

 **New Change:** https://civicenia.github.io/admin now hosts a DecapCMS edit page!
 Any edits made here will become pull requests on the website repo which can be approved by repo maintainers.

-The NetlifyCMS dashboard is extremely helpful when entering new bills and laws, but can be cumbersome with elections.
-I recommend using both the dashboard and your IDE with elections since you can then copy-paste party names and colours wholesale.
+The DecapCMS dashboard is extremely helpful when entering new bills, laws, and official changes.
 DO NOT REMOVE REPEALED LAWS!
 Just toggle the "EXPIRED" switch in the dashboard, so all legal text can be archived.

 ## Saving in the Dashboard